Vancomycin Resistant Enterococci Infection

 The bacteria spreads from people or objects that carry it.
 This can cause the infection.

 A VRE infection is one that does not get better when a person takes vancomycin.

 Symptoms depend on where the infection is found.
 A person may have problems from a:

 - Surgical wound infection

-- Endocarditis—an infection of the inner surface of the heart muscles and valves
+- Endocarditis—an infection of the inside of the heart muscles and valves

-- Meningitis—an infection of the membranes that surround the brain and spinal cord
+- Meningitis—an infection of the layers that surround the brain and spinal cord

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.

 Edits to original content made by Denver Health.